Whether Mike Glennon knows it or not, Thursday could be his last stand

 Return games

-Running back Tarik Cohen’s muffed punt in Week 2 against the Buccaneers won’t be forgotten, but the rookie already is proving that he can move on from his mistakes from week to week and make “mature” plays.
+Running back Tarik Cohen’s muffed punt in Week 2 against the Buccaneers won’t be forgotten, but the rookie already is proving he can move on from his mistakes from week to week and make “mature” plays.

-In the third quarter against the Steelers, Cohen was inside the Bears’ 10 fielding a punt from Jordan Berry.
-He tracked the ball to his left and Steelers gunner Darrius Heyward-Bey followed him.
+In the third quarter against the Steelers, Cohen was inside the Bears’ 10-yard line fielding a punt from Jordan Berry.
+He tracked the ball to his left, and Steelers gunner Darrius Heyward-Bey followed him.

 But it was a trick.